 Every token you generate costs money.
 With a cloud API, you pay per token directly — GPT-4o at $10 per million output tokens, Claude Sonnet at $15.
 With local inference, you pay indirectly — hardware, electricity, and engineering time amortized across every token the machine produces.
-The question isn’t which approach is cheaper.
-The question is which tokens should come from where.
+So the more useful question is usually not which approach is cheaper, but which tokens should come from where.

 A fintech company running $47,000 per month in API costs dropped to $8,000 by routing bulk summarization to a self-hosted 7B model on spot H100s while keeping complex reasoning on cloud APIs.
 An 83% reduction, four-month payback.
-Meanwhile, 76% of companies using LLMs have adopted open-source models (Databricks 2025), but only 11% of production inference traffic actually runs on self-hosted infrastructure (Menlo Ventures 2025).
+Meanwhile, 76% of companies using LLMs have adopted open-source models (Databricks 2025), but open-source models account for roughly 13% of enterprise model usage, down from 19% mid-year (Menlo Ventures 2025).
 The gap between experimentation and production tells the real story: running your own models is viable, but most companies haven’t figured out which workloads justify it.

 The Cost Math That Actually Matters